barryclark/jekyll-now/_posts/2017/2017-06-05-Night-Clan-Preview.md

   - night clan
   - gamephilia
 layout: post
-description: "Kingdoms of Erden: King of the Mountain is a fantasy card game for 2-4 players.
-Players age 10+ .
-15-45 minutes to play."
+description: "Previously released by Domina Games, Night Clan is a light-weight area-control card game with some amazing art and a quick play time."
 featured: nightclan.png
 author: robk
 published: true